SurrajKumar2000/Lung-and-Colon-Cancer-prediction-using-CNN/README.md

 Use the test set to evaluate the model's performance.
 Calculate metrics such as accuracy, precision, recall, and F1-score.

-##Make predictions:
+## Make predictions:
-Use the trained model to predict lung cancer on new chest X-ray images.
+Use the trained model to predict lung and colon cancer on new chest X-ray images.
 Visualize the predictions and compare them with the ground truth labels.